Today I’d like to talk a little bit about a subject both elementary and extremely complex: the major scale.

 Knowing a scale on a single string is also very useful for non-beginners, for example if you have to play a chord-melody.

-Since the study of guitar has a strong “visual” component (that is, we have to thing of chord and scales shapes) but at the same time a note can be played in many different places around the neck, it’s essential to develop an organized method for learning different fingerings, while always listening and reproducing the sounds with the voice (yes, you have to sing) so that the work on the instrument isn’t purely mechanical.
+Since the study of guitar has a strong “visual” component (that is, we have to thing of chord and scales shapes) but at the same time a note can be played in many different places around the neck, it’s essential for guitarists to develop an organized method for learning the different fingerings, while always listening and reproducing the sounds with the voice (yes, you have to sing) so that the work on the instrument isn’t purely mechanical.

 I usually start with this shape: